rjhancock/megamek-games/stress-tests/index.md

 Dedicated server given 8G of ram, 13 connections, 12 Princess Bots in default config.
 Game settings were not changed.
 2 Princess bots were assigned to each team and given 12 units each to control.
-Mostly 'Mech's with a few vehicles thrown in.
+Mostly 'Meks with a few vehicles thrown in.

 End Result: 1.9G of ram used, no crashes.